ericheiser/chef-intermediate/README.md

 The participant guide is a PDF that contains the notes export from the content slides.

-This content can be found here: CONTENT IS CURRENTLY IN DEVELOPMENT
+This content can be found here: https://opscode.box.com/v/intermediate-participant-guide

 ### Instructor Kit

 * All slides for each module